Original War: Multiplayer

 Originally the only way to play Original War over the internet was through GameSpy Arcade.
 In 2007, starting with version 1.09 however, the game features a working master server hosted by Original War Support, and an IRC based chat system that allows people to set up or join multiplayer matches from an ingame menu.
-In July 2011 the community website Original-war.net released a working version of a multiplayer ranking system that records the outcomes of matches and displays them online.
+In July 2011, the community website Original-war.net released a working version of a multiplayer ranking system that records the outcomes of matches and displays them online.

 Reception

 The Finnish Pelit magazine gave Original War a score of 82% in a two-page review.
 Reviewer Aleksi Stenberg wrote that the plot and the unusual gameplay made the game more interesting than a dozen Red Alerts.
-He warmed up to Original War at a time when he had grown weary with the genre.
-He also complimented the interface.
+He warmed up to Original War at a time when he had grown weary with the genre and also complimented the interface.
 He criticized overspecialized character classes, the vehicles' designs, and the voice acting.

 The Finnish general computing magazine MikroBITTI awarded the game 91%.
 Its review praised the game's playability and mentioned voice acting as the only clearly negative feature.

 The reviewer for the Polish game portal GRYOnline noted that the game sold well in Poland and Czechia, and in both countries developed a cult following.